 Another risk associated with teeth grinding is insomnia.
 When you are awake and restless, it is not uncommon for you to grind your teeth.
 Teeth grinding develops into a habit that can seriously impact your sleep pattern as you will stay up all night.
 Not getting enough sleep leads to irritability and sleepiness during the day, contributing to added stress, more teeth grinding, and sleep difficulties.

-A Sore Jaw
+Sore Jaw

 Earaches